wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/canvas-app-source-code/includes/2-exercise.md

 ## Exercise 1: Create an app

-In this exercise, you will create an account management canvas application and save it to your local machine.
+In this exercise, you'll create an account management canvas application and save it to your local machine.

 ### Task: Create an application

-In this task, you will create an application and save it to your local machine.
+In this task, you'll create an application and save it to your local machine.

 1. Go to [Power Apps maker portal](https://make.powerapps.com/?azure-portal=true), sign in, and then select the environment that you want to use for this lab.